lukewenMX/Robust-Navigation-Method/readme.md

   - manually split a whole dataset into train and test part and generate list file respectively
   - autolabel the sparse point cloud with the semantic cue from images, which is generated with an off-the-shelf image segmentation neural network.

-- The dataset we used to train and test the proposed method can be downloaded through [nanyang_link at NTU](https://drive.google.com/file/d/19jlJjrdp_5CfxelZEjouCHW9srt6EP9C/view?usp=sharing), which are generated from recorded rosbag files and the platform is Husky A200 associatedd with Velodyne PUCK and ZED RGB-D camera for collecting data in nanyang link route from NTU, Singapore.
+- The dataset we used to train and test the proposed method can be downloaded through [nanyang_link at NTU](https://drive.google.com/file/d/19jlJjrdp_5CfxelZEjouCHW9srt6EP9C/view?usp=sharing), which are generated from recorded rosbag files [rosbag] (https://www.dropbox.com/home/rosbags, please contact me for more rosbags via mingxing001@e.ntu.edu.sg) and the platform is Husky A200 associatedd with Velodyne PUCK and ZED RGB-D camera for collecting data in nanyang link route from NTU, Singapore.

 - ```range_image``` directory illustrates scripts to
   - train the Reactive Navigation network based on CNN-LSTM structure, where spatio-temporal information are maintained as much as possible.
 And the semantic point cloud has been transferred firstly to semantic range image before fed to network.